Gangteng Monastery

-The Monastery is one of the main seats of the religious tradition based on Pema Lingpa's revelations and one of the two main centres of the Nyingmapa school of Buddhism in the country.
+The monastery is one of the main seats of the religious tradition based on Pema Lingpa's revelations and one of the two main centres of the Nyingmapa school of Buddhism in the country.

 A Nyingma monastic college or shedra, Do-ngag Tösam Rabgayling, has been established above the village.

 The descent of the first king of Bhutan, Gongsar Ugyen Wangchuck of the Wangchuck Dynasty of Bhutan, which continues to rule Bhutan is traced to the clan of the Dungkhar Choje, a subsidiary of the clan of Khouchung Choje whose founder was Kunga Wangpo, the fourth son of Pema Lingpa.

 Geography

 The Gangteng Monastery, also spelt Gantey Gonpa, bounded on the west side by the Black Mountains (Bhutan) (range above 5000 m elevation) is located on a spur amidst the Gantey village, overlooking the vast U-shaped glacial Phobjikha Valley, which is at an elevation of about 3000 m and which has marshy land.
 The Nake Chuu river runs through this valley.
-The monastery commands striking views of the Phubjika Valley below.
+The monastery commands striking views of the Phobjika Valley below.
 The Black Mountain Region is inhabited by nomadic shepherds and yak-herders.

 Wangdue Phodrang, the district headquarters, is 45 km from the Nobding village in the Phobjikha Valley on the Trongsa road from where a short diversion road leads to the Gonpa.
 It is 75 km to Thimphu, the capital of Bhutan.
-The Gonpa lies on the popular trekking route of the 'Gangte trail' which starts from the bottom of the Phobjika valley, passes through the Gangteng Valley, then climbs up to the Gangteng Gonpa, then goes through the Kumbu village on the east of the Gangteng Gonpa, passes through Gedachen, Khebaythang, the Kilkhorthang villages and finally touches the Kungathang Lhakhang.
+The Gonpa lies on the popular trekking route of the 'Gangtey trail' which starts from the bottom of the Phobjikha valley, passes through the Gangteng Valley, then climbs up to the Gangteng Gonpa, then goes through the Kumbu village on the east of the Gangteng Gonpa, passes through Gedachen, Khebaythang, the Kilkhorthang villages and finally touches the Kungathang Lhakhang.